.@CPI_foundation & @ANZSOG are hosting a webinar series "reimagining government" on how govs should & can be better for all peopleShare article

 Wigan is a medium sized post-industrial town.
 Hit hard by austerity measures following the 2008 financial crisis, it struggles with entrenched social and economic challenges.

-During her time as CEO of Wigan Council, Donna led The Wigan Deal, which aimed to remodel how the local authority worked and delivered its services; shifting from a model based on transactions, to a model based on building relationships and trust with citizens.
-To do this, all levels of relationships required change: between citizens and frontline staff; between officials and elected representatives, and between the local authority and national institutions including national government.
+During her time as CEO of Wigan Council, Donna led The Wigan Deal, which aimed to remodel how the local authority worked and delivered its services; shifting from a model based on transactions, to a model based on building relationships and trust with communities.
+To do this, all levels of relationships required change: between communities and frontline staff; between officials and elected representatives, and between the local authority and national institutions including national government.

 Wigan's decision to invest heavily in its relationship with regulators was revolutionary.